1758 - French operations on the coast of Coromandel

 On September 3, having landed 500 marines and seamen to reinforce the army on shore, d'Aché sailed away from Pondicherry.
 Pocock could not believe that d'Aché had any idea of withdrawing from the scene of operations and supposed that he would presently set out on a cruise.
 The Queensborough (24) was therefore despatched off Ceylon to get news of the French but she failed to obtain any.

-Before his departure from Trichinopoly, Caillaud made disposition to attack the French Cipayes defending Seringam.
-Upon the approach of Caillaud's force, the Cipayes evacuated the place and the British took possession of Seringam.
+Before his departure from Trichinopoly, Caillaud made disposition to attack the French Cipayes defending Seringham.
+Upon the approach of Caillaud's force, the Cipayes evacuated the place and the British took possession of Seringham.

 On September 17, the Queensborough returned from Ceylon where it had not located the French squadron.

-The money taken by d'Aché furnished Lally with sufficient funds to initiate preparations for a march on Madras and since the British had seized the opportunity of his own absence to recapture some of the scattered forts in the Carnatic, he despatched expeditions to Trincomalee (unidentified location, maybe Thiruvannaamalai), Carangoly (unidentified location), and Trivatore (unidentified location) to clear the way to Arcot, ordering them to concentrate about 55 km south-east of Arcot, at Wandiwash (present-day Vandavasi).
+The money taken by d'Aché furnished Lally with sufficient funds to initiate preparations for a march on Madras and since the British had seized the opportunity of his own absence to recapture some of the scattered forts in the Carnatic, he despatched expeditions to Trinomalee (unidentified location, maybe Thiruvannaamalai), Carangoly, and Trivatore to clear the way to Arcot, ordering them to concentrate about 55 km south-east of Arcot, at Wandiwash (present-day Vandavasi).
 The several columns having done their work, Lally joined the united force in person at Wandiwash and marched with it on Arcot.

 On October 4, Arcot, having no British garrison, surrendered without resistance.